• Home

 -Correct the issue (e.g., get an updated termination letter from your employer).

--Resubmit via the ILOE portal or seek help from the Ministry of Human Resources and Emiratization (MOHRE).
+-Resubmit via the ILOE portal or seek help from the Ministry of Human Resources and Emiratisation (MOHRE).

 Claiming UAE job loss insurance is straightforward if you follow the steps and meet the criteria.
 Lost your job?
 Start your claim today at www.iloe.ae.
 Planning to resign?
 Think twice – this scheme only covers involuntary exits.